MauroSerantes/Minesweeper_ComposeVersion/README.md

 ### Instructions for play

-_The main game includes three command buttons: Reset Button, Dig Mode Button (Shovel), Flag Mode Button (Flag)._

-_When Dig Mode is activate you can reveal any cell exept the ones that are marked by a flag._

-_When Flag Mode is activate you can mark or dismark any cell with a flag (The number of flags is equal to the total number of mines)_

-_The reset button if for reset the game_
+_For reveal the cells you must click on them._

+_For mark the cells with a flag you need to make a long click on them_

+_Once you lose or win it will display the end game dialog. _

-#### Here some screeshots of the main game
+#### Here some screeshots of the Casual Game (mode)

 ![Screenshot_20240519_131210](https://github.com/MauroSerantes/Minesweeper_ComposeVersion/assets/146656323/e937f24e-80c6-465f-ab30-a943ac5a5953)
 ![Screenshot_20240519_131246](https://github.com/MauroSerantes/Minesweeper_ComposeVersion/assets/146656323/440dc3e9-f7af-41f0-94ff-dfce7759a3c7)